Martian01/openTeamOneServer/README.md

 ## Persistence via MariaDB

-MariaDB is a popular MySQL fork, so everything written in this section works for MySQL, too.
+MariaDB is a popular MySQL fork.
+In fact, MariaDB is the continuation of MySQL by the original author and a community.
+MariaDB is drop-in compatible with MySQL, so everything written in this section works for MySQL, too.

 For a first trial it is quite convenient to use the H2 in-memory database as it comes with Spring Boot and requires no configuration.
 It is also quite easy to switch to a disk based SQL database, like MariaDB.
 To do so, you first need to prepare an empty database for a standard user.
 Having started the database daemon, you simply enter the following three commands in any SQL console connected to the database, for instance the _mysql_ binary: